Lead Guide, Avalanche Education Instructor

 Guide, Assistant Avalanche Education Instructor

 Born and raised in Mont Tremblant, 'Frenchie' moved to Fernie in 2007 to squeeze in more ski, bike, sled, and moto time.
-You can chat with Matt about his love of all things KTM, Heineken, and his lovely wife and new baby girl.
-Matt has been with EVSS for three years, guiding with most of our french speaking groups as well as helping instruct our AST1 programs and sharing his search and rescue knowledge.
+You can chat with Matt about his love of all things KTM, Heineken, and his lovely family.
+Matt has been with EVSS for three years, guiding with most of our french speaking groups as well as helping instruct our AST1 programs to share his search and rescue knowledge.

-Not only is Matt 'Fernie's Most Eligible Bachelor', this Journeyman Heavy Duty Mechanic and rock solid snowmobiler can also throw down on skis and a snowboard.
-When he's not pulling wrenches on our sleds or operating snowcats in his spare time, you will find Matt working towards his Canadian Ski Guide Association certification and helping us out in the field.
+Not only is Matt a rock solid sledder, this Journeyman Heavy Duty Mechanic can also throw down on skis and a snowboard out there.
+When he's not guiding for EVSS, pulling wrenches on our sleds or operating snowcats in his spare time, you will find Matt heli-ski guiding in Iceland.

 He may be the newest member to the EVSS Team but has been rocking the 'stache since before it was cool.
 With eleven years of riding experience, Travis excels at steep, technical tree lines but is also known for 'sending it' off almost anything he can find out there.
 Travis brings a wealth of big mountain experience and looks forward to helping people improve their riding skills.

 Sully and Laddie also make occasional guest appearances to see our sled groups off in the morning or to welcome them back at the end of a long day.
-These border collies are always looking for mischief to manage and love nothing more than to run beside a two-stoke engine or receive a good scratch behind the ear!
+These border collies are always looking for mischief to manage and love nothing more than to run beside anything with an engine or to receive a good scratch behind the ear!

 Media & Photo Inquiries